john-pachec0/Monitor/TERMS_OF_SERVICE.md

 **What you need to know:**

-1. **Untwist is NOT therapy** - It's a self-help tool.
+1. **Monitor is NOT therapy** - It's a self-help tool.
 Seek professional help for serious issues.
 2. **Use at your own risk** - We can't guarantee it will help your mental health.
 3. **Your data is private** - We don't collect your thoughts.
 See Privacy Policy.
 4. **Don't misuse the App** - Use it for personal, non-commercial purposes only.